OpenConfig and IETF YANG Models: Can they converge?

 To understand this, let’s talk through a basic work-flow of how a single writer might make a change to the state of the device.

-1. The NMS comes online and subscribes to the parameters of the system that it is interested in.
+- The NMS comes online and subscribes to the parameters of the system that it is interested in.
 Let’s say that this NMS is specifically an ACL writer, and doesn’t care about any of the other configuration.
-In this case, it might use the openconfig-acl model to subscribe to /acl.
-Using an RPC that implements the generic OpenConfig RPC specification it can choose how it wants this subscription to occur - for example, asking for a subscription with a sample-interval of 0, such that it receives updates only when the values within the path it is interested in change.
-At this point, the network element sends updates to the NMS as requested, informing it of changes in the values that it has indicated interest in.
+In this case, it might use the openconfig-acl model to subscribe to

-3. After some processing, the device updates the actual configured value - e.g., the TCAM on the linecard is programmed with a new ACL entry - and then pushes a telemetry update to the system to indicate that it has actually been applied.
+message share fate, or they can be individual.
+No lock is requested by the NMS, since it will not address the network element through multiple messages - and rather has already constructed a “candidate” configuration itself.
+As the network element receives the update to the intended configuration from the NMS, it also pushes a telemetry update back to it, to indicate that the intended values have changed. - After some processing, the device updates the actual configured value - e.g., the TCAM on the linecard is programmed with a new ACL entry - and then pushes a telemetry update to the system to indicate that it has actually been applied.
 At this point, the listening NMS system can validate that the change it has made has actually been applied by the system.

-In this case, the presence of applied configuration is fundamental to ensuring that the NMS can actually validate that the system is running the configuration that it pushed to it.
-The Set operation can remain relatively light-weight, meaning that it is possible for other systems to make changes to the intended state of the system.
-This has particular advantages when one considers locking granularity - the OpenConfig model only implies a lock that is held during processing of an individual Set operation; alternate models that can allow candidate configurations to edit may have relatively long lived global locks, or a complex series of locks on different parts of the data tree to ensure consistency of a candidate configuration when it is actually committed.
+operation can remain relatively light-weight, meaning that it is possible for other systems to make changes to the intended state of the system.
+This has particular advantages when one considers locking granularity - the OpenConfig model only implies a lock that is held during processing of an individual Set

 This architecture also allows for two systems that are writing the same set of configuration to remain in synchronisation about what configuration is actually running on the network.

-In the above scenario - we have two NMSes, A and B, writing to the same network element.
-It may be that they are writing the same paths, or different sets, but each within the other’s “interest domain”.
-If both A and B do Set operations towards the NMS, then there is a problem of re-synchronising the view of the data tree that A or B used such that subsequent data instances that are generated can be validated against the expected config of the network element (e.g., to validate leafrefs, or determine whether elements of a service need to be configured).
+operations towards the NMS, then there is a problem of re-synchronising the view of the data tree that A or B used such that subsequent data instances that are generated can be validated against the expected config of the network element (e.g., to validate leafrefs, or determine whether elements of a service need to be configured).
 In this case, we care about what the network element is actually running.
 Through subscribing directly to the applied configuration, as soon as the network element has updated a value, then a telemetry notification is sent to both NMSes, such that it is possible for NMS A and NMS B to maintain an eventually consistent view of the configuration of the device, without needing to poll it directly.

 The advantage of using the applied configuration over the intended in this case, is that if configuration has been set by one NMS that for some reason does not become applied, other systems are able to determine that the device isn’t actually running that configuration - and therefore attempt to set it how they see fit, to make their required change.